|

 / dysregulated immune system.
 It is NOT the primary reason or

 cause for autism.
+There is logic

 in saying that if an immune system is dysregulated, a secondary